stochasticats/WGAN-GP/README.md

 # WGAN-GP
-Implementation of Wasserstein GAN with Gradient Penalty (WGAN-GP)
+Implementation of Wasserstein GAN with Gradient Penalty (WGAN-GP).